Retreats

 You’re invited to reflect on the narratives you’ve collected about your body & discover a story that makes space for the body you actually have as one who bears the image of God.
 This retreat will utilize story work, spiritual direction, & embodied practices to create a safe and welcoming place for healing and growth.

-Pilgrimage in Place: Autumn
+Pilgrimage in Place: Springtime

 Retreat Options